VoltLang/Website/doc/ideas.md

 New syntax
 ---

-The idea is that when we are introducing symbols into a context you always start with a keyword followed by a identifier.
-Tho its debatable if requiring `var` for all variables is desirable.
+The idea is that when we are introducing symbols into a context you always start with a keyword followed by an identifier.
+Though it's debatable if requiring `var` for all variables is desirable.

 ```
-// As it is now
+// As it is now:
 int x;
 int func1() {}
 alias al = int;